adrianlita/academic/oop/README.md

   * basic default matrix (O and I)

 ---
+# anotherMatrix
+## Implementing a 2D matrix in C++.

+The same implementation of aMatrix together with aVector.
+The purpose is to allow usage of matrix[i][j] directly rather than matrix(i, j).

+---
 # aString
 ## Implementing a simple string in C++ without using the String class.